jhorology/generic-keyboard-with-cliplet/README.md

 ### Limitation

-- 32 main tracks
+- 32 main track maximum.
-- 2 effect tracks
+- 2 effect track maximum
 - 1 master track
-- 32 scenes
+- 32 scenes track maximum.

 ### Scripting
 Scripting is independent from MIDI devices.
 If you want to use this function with other controller, at least one unused MIDI-in port is needed.